 FISCAL AFFAIRS

 Section 1.
 Dues.
 Member dues, if any, shall be fixed by a majority vote of general members present at the annual meeting or a meeting of members called for that purpose.
-A member who fails to pay the applicable dues within sixty days after the same are due shall be dropped from membership.
-The Board of Trustees may authorize a reduction in general member dues for individuals who reside in the Northwest Civic Association area and are represented by an organization that is an associate member.
-For such an individual to receive a reduction in dues, the associate member must arrange or provide payment of general member dues, and submit a completed membership application, for that individual.
+A member who fails to pay the applicable dues within sixty (60) days after the same are due shall be dropped from membership.

 Section 2.
 Expenditures and Debt.
-No expenditure shall be made without the approval of the Board of Trustees.
-No expenditure in excess of one hundred dollars shall be made, and no indebtedness shall be incurred or funds encumbered, without the prior approval of the Board of Trustees.
+No expenditure in excess of one hundred dollars ($100) shall be made, and no indebtedness shall be incurred, or funds encumbered, without the prior approval of the Board of Trustees.
+Any expenditures under one hundred dollars ($100) may be made with the joint approval of the President and Treasurer.

 Section 3.
 Clerical Help.
 With the prior approval of the Board of Trustees, an officer may contract for clerical, bookkeeping, stenographic, or similar assistance necessary for the proper discharge of his or her duties.